Adam0Brien/Java-Path-Finder/README.md

 Completed By Adam O'Brien, Corey Shanahan and Killian Halpin

--The aim of this Assignment was to create a JavaFX App that will find the shortest route from one room on the map
+-The aim of this Assignment was to create a JavaFX App that will find the shortest route from one room to another on the map

 -The Algorithms used are Dijkstra’s algorithm, breadth-first search and depth-first search